Skip to the content.

 pct_1 + pct_2

-Since we can easily make a heatmap of expression values using the pseudobulked normalized expressions, let us see if we can find any global patterns among the genes.
+Finally, let’s make a heatmap of expression values using the normalized expression values from Pseudobulk and see if we can find any global patterns among the genes.

 # Extract normalized expression for significant genes from the samples